Where bright

 London Graduates

-Trainees play a pivotal role in our market-leading deals
+Trainees play an important role in our market-leading deals

 Clifford Chance advises Actis and Mainstream on the sale of Lekela Power in Africa's biggest renewable energy deal